-‘Real Housewives of Atlanta’ Star Cynthia Bailey Is Getting Married to Mike Hill Next Year
+‘Real Housewives Of Atlanta’ Star Cynthia Bailey Is Getting Married To Mike Hill Next Year

 Soon after the news aired, the pair established a joint Instagram account with tons of pictures derived from their relationship.
 One picture has them posing with comedian and talk show host Steve Harvey, who introduced them in 2018.

-Bailey previously alluded to an impending engagement with Hall on the most recent season of RHOA but there has yet to be any video or photos of the actual proposal.
+Bailey previously alluded to an impending engagement with Hall on the most recent season of RHOA, but there has yet to be any video or photos of the actual proposal.

-On March 28 the reality star posted a picture and with a cryptic caption referring to her relationship.
+On March 28 the reality star posted a picture with a cryptic caption referring to her relationship.

 “A king is not complete without his queen????
 [Mike Hill] #CHill.”

 In January, the model admitted on Watch What Happens Live that she and Hill planned to get married and move to Los Angeles at some point, according to OK Magazine.
 Hill, who is a sportscaster, currently lives in the California city.

-Bailey discussed the plethora of international trips, red carpet appearances and romantic declarations between the pair on social media.
+Bailey discussed the plethora of international trips, red carpet appearances, and romantic declarations between the pair on social media.

-Upon revealing her intentions to move west, the Bravo star was asked if that meant she was not long for the RHOA series.
-Bailey has one of the longest stints on the show, featuring as a main cast member for 9 years.
+Upon revealing her intentions to move west, the Bravo star was asked if that meant she will ditch the RHOA series.
+Bailey has one of the longest stints on the show, featuring as a main cast member for nine years.
 The reality show celebrity said she’s remaining with the show and won’t completely abandon Atlanta.
 She will maintain her occupancy at “Lake Bailey.”

 This will be Bailey’s second marriage.
 She tied the knot with ex-husband Peter Thomas in 2010, and their turbulent marriage was often featured on the show.
 Rumors persisted of Thomas’ infidelity, but Bailey stuck by his side until she filed for divorce in 2017.

-As far as Hill’s feelings about she and Thomas, Bailey said that he was secure in their relationship with one another.
+As far as Hill’s feelings about her and Thomas, Bailey said that he was secure in their relationship with one another.

 “Mike Hill is a very grown-ass, secure-ass, comfortable-in-his-own-skin-ass man.
 He is fine with me remaining friends with whoever my grown ass want to be friends with.”